Advertising Value Equivalency is an outdated PR measurement

 AVE calculates the monetary rate of what the ad space would typically cost

-The AVE formula is flawed because it doesn’t take into consideration the article’s content, sentiment/tone, varying ad rates as well as the audience’s perception to news versus advertising, cost versus value and other factors.
+The AVE formula is flawed because it's a vanity metric that doesn’t take into consideration the article’s content, sentiment/tone, varying ad rates as well as the audience’s perception to news versus advertising, cost versus value and other factors.
 It’s a simple formula for a big empty number that doesn’t provide executives with any communication insight whatsoever of your earned media coverage.